SingaporeJS/talk.js/README.md

 ## 💬 Reach out to the organizers

-There are a few ways you can reach out to us if you have questions, suggestions, or feedback.
-The most effective way is to open an issue.
+The most effective way is to open an issue if you have questions, suggestions, or feedback.

 - For new job opportunities you'd like to list, open an [issue](https://github.com/SingaporeJS/jobs/issues/new)
 - For talk.js related matters, open an [issue](https://github.com/SingaporeJS/talk.js/issues/new)